Living-with-machines/wiki2gaz/docs/source/getting-started/index.rst

     - ``entity_outlink_dict.json``: this dictionary gives you a list of pages linked from each Wikipedia page.
-    - ``wikipedia2wikidata.json``: a dictionary mapping Wikipedia pages to Wikidata ids.
+    - ``wikipedia2wikidata.json``: a dictionary mapping Wikipedia pages to Wikidata IDs.
-    - ``wikidata2wikipedia.json``: a dictionary mapping Wikidata ids to a list of Wikipedia pages with associated frequency.
+    - ``wikidata2wikipedia.json``: a dictionary mapping Wikidata IDs to a list of Wikipedia pages with associated frequency.

 - In ``resources/wikidata/extracted/``: